Graylog2/leeroy/README.md

         {
             "github_repo": "docker/docker",
             "jenkins_job_name": "Docker-PRs",
-            "context": "janky" // context to send to github for status (if you wanna stack em)
+            "context": "janky", // context to send to github for status (if you wanna stack em)
+            "status_link_format": "%s" // format string used to generate details link, defaults to "%s/console"
         }
     ],